-Granting Permission to Receive Parenting and Paternity Awareness Instruction

-As a parent, if your child is under the age of 14, you must grant permission for your child to receive instruction in the district's parenting and paternity awareness program or your child will not be allowed to participate in the instruction.
+Granting Permission to Receive Parenting and Paternity Awareness Instruction child will not be allowed to participate in the instruction.
 This program, developed by the Office of the Texas Attorney General and the State Board of Education (SBOE), is incorporated into the district's health education classes.